 What’s On

-The Society has an exciting variety of exhibitions, talks and events, both online and at Kelmscott House throughout the year.
+The Society has an exciting variety of workshops, talks and events, both online and at Kelmscott House throughout the year.

 The William Morris Society